ThePhD/sol2/README.md

 You can grab a single header (and the single forward header) out of the library [here](https://github.com/ThePhD/sol2/tree/develop/single/sol).
 For stable version, check the releases tab on github for a provided single header file for maximum ease of use.
 A script called `single.py` is provided in the repository if there's some bleeding edge change that hasn't been published on the releases page.
 You can run this script to create a single file version of the library so you can only include that part of it.
 Check `single.py --help` for more info.

+If you use CMake, you can also configure and generate a project that will generate the sol2_single_header for you.
+You can also include the project using Cmake.
+Run CMake for more details.
+Thanks @Nava2, @alkino, @mrgreywater and others for help with making the CMake build a reality.

 ## Features

 - [Fastest in the land](http://sol2.readthedocs.io/en/latest/benchmarks.html) (see: sol bar in graph).